Alexander Kerfoot Game Preview: Coyotes vs. Avalanche

-Alexander Kerfoot will be in action when the Arizona Coyotes and Colorado Avalanche face off at 9:00 PM ET on Saturday, December 23, 2023.
-Looking to wager on Kerfoot's props versus the Avalanche?
-Scroll down for stats and information.
+Alexander Kerfoot and the Arizona Coyotes will meet the Colorado Avalanche at 9:00 PM ET on Wednesday, December 27, 2023.
+Does a bet on Kerfoot interest you?
+Our stats and information can help.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.